 Imagine an early stroll along the quay in Puerto Ayora, the pelicans and sea lions gathering in hope of some fisherman’s scraps.
 The sea lions have been known to relax on the sun loungers whilst waiting.
 Or picture the sun rising across snow covered Chimborazo on the barren altiplano.

 We fly to Baltra Island, a small island of the Galapagos where after lunch we enjoy a boat journey to Isabella Island.
-Here we pass a flamingo lake on the way to the hotel.
-We visit Sierra Negra Volcano, the 2nd largest volcanic crater in the world, visit a turtle interpretation centre and hopefully encounter a myriad of diverse Galapagos wildlife.
+We will enjoy some great walking through volcanic terrain, visit a turtle interpretation centre and hopefully encounter a myriad of diverse Galapagos wildlife.

 Returning to Puerto Ayora we explore the area and spend a day, travelling by boat, to one of the other islands with more diverse habitat, flora and fauna.
 On each island, we’ll walk with an expert naturalist guide to make sure we get plenty of exercise whilst enjoying the huge natural diversity of each island for which the Galapagos are world famous, including sightings of Sea Iguanas and Blue Footed Boobies.